-I know there are aftermarket products that allow you make the handlebars move back and forth, but I also know that adding one to a new bike could void your warranty.
-So, I would not recommend doing that at this time.
+Tere are aftermarket products that allow you make the handlebars move back and forth, but I also know that adding one to a new bike could void your warranty.
+However, if you’re interested, I’ve added them below.

 My first few classes after my remote bike fitting